twjeffery/DIO-test-2/docs/utilities/color.md

 ---

-The colour palette is accessible and derived from government brand standards.
+The colour palette is accessible and derived from the government brand standards.

 There are three primary types of colour groups: layout, interactive, and status.